vgrazian/claim/README.md

 -d number of repeated days (note: this will skip weekends, so if you select 7 it will add 7 entries skipping saturdays and sundays
 -y skip confirmation

+### query function
+-D Day (any ISO format value is accepted, you can use '-', '/' or '.'.).

 # Configuration File Location
 The API key is stored in a JSON configuration file.
 The location varies by operating system.